 To do this, you’ll need to have your covered saved as a JPG or PNG so that you can upload it to Canva.

-Note: You can not upload PDF’s into Canva which is why you need to have that JPG or PNG formatted cover.
+Keep in mind that you can not upload PDF’s into Canva which is why you need to have that JPG or PNG formatted cover.
+You’ll just do that by downloading only the cover page from Canva and choosing your preferred format (JPG or PNG).

 Once it’s uploaded, you can drag and drop it into your frame.